ahadik/photo-portal-device/README.md

    pip install -r requirements.txt
    ```

-   **Alternative: Use system package (if you prefer not to build from source):**
+   **Alternative: Use system package (if building from source fails):**

-   If building from source fails, you can install the system package and link it:
+   If building from source continues to fail, you can use the pre-built system package:

    ```bash
    sudo apt install python3-lgpio
    ```

    However, this breaks virtual environment isolation.
-The recommended approach is to install build dependencies and build from source.
+The recommended approach is to install `liblgpio-dev` and build from source.

 3. **If using a virtual environment, reinstall gpiozero:**